TP-NOTE(1) Version 1.21.5 | Tp-Note documentation

 -e, --edit

-Disable automatic language detection when creating a new note file and use LANG instead.
-LANG is formatted as IETF BCP 47 language tag, e.g. en_US.
-If LANG is -, the environment variable TPNOTE_LANG or - if not defined - the user’s default language, as reported from the operating system’s locale setting, is used.
+Disables the automatic language detection while creating a new note file and use LANGUAGE_TAG instead.
+LANGUAGE_TAG is formatted as IETF BCP 47 language tag, e.g. ‘en-US’.
+If LANGUAGE_TAG equals ‘`', the environment variable 'TPNOTE_LANG`’ determines the language instead; or, if the latter is not defined, the user’s default language, as reported from the operating system’s locale setting, is decisive.

 -p PORT, --port=PORT